 After that, open your VPN app and select an appropriate location.

 Then click on the Connect button and wait for a few minutes until the connection process gets completed.

 And that’s all; your ISP won’t be able to see what you do online.

-How to Choose the Best VPN to Block ISP Tracking in 2022
+How to Choose a VPN in 2024

 Choosing the best VPN can be pretty hard sometimes; however, if you keep in mind the following few factors, your task will get so much easier:

 - A no-logs policy: If you want complete online privacy, you should look for a VPN that doesn’t keep records of users’ data.

 - Robust encryption: You should only choose a VPN with the level of encryption that can easily protect the tunnel between the VPN server and your device.
 It’s better if it uses military-grade AES encryption.

 - Internet kill switch: Choosing a VPN with a kill switch is essential if your VPN connection drops.
 That’s because a VPN with a kill switch will stop all internet activities when the connection falls, ensuring utmost anonymity.

 - Apps for all platforms: You should go for a VPN compatible with almost all devices, including iOS, Mac, Android, Windows, Linux, smart TVs, and many more.